giangttpham/book-search-ui/README.md

 ### Deployed on Vercel

 This app is deployed on [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).
 To visit the current deployment, follow this link https://book-search-4ikc9li2d-giangttpham.vercel.app/

+### Testing with Cypress

+- To run tests through Cypress UI, run `npm cypress`.
+Choose `Component Testing` and then select the browser where the tests will run.
+- To run tests headlessly, run `npm run cy:run -- --component`